 Doc: VLT-MAN-ESO-19500-3600

-Issue: Issue 5.0
+Issue: Issue 6.0

-Date: Date 2007-10-19
+Date: Date 2008-04-02

-Page: 90 of 106
+Page: 104 of 121

-Figure 11.1.5: The fit of a sky spectrum is shown on the left panel.
+Figure 11.7.5: The fit of a sky spectrum is shown on the left panel.
 The sky background (black) is first smoothed (green) and then fit by a Boltzmann function (red).
 On the right panel we compare un-corrected (black) and corrected (red) sky subtracted object spectra.
 Rotational transitions affect the spectrum quality by only 1-5%.
 Not only can one see 1-0S(1) at 2.12 um and Br ${\gamma}$ at 2.17 μ m, but now the H2 1-0Q(1) and 1-0Q(3) emission lines are clearly seen longward of 2.4 μ m, and several CO band-heads are also visible at 2.3-2.4 μ m.

-- A Gaussian fit centered at each line pick is performed to compute the line wavelength position of the object and the sky lines, the line object and sky intensity and its associated error.
-Only lines of width greater than skycor-line_hw are considered. - A kappa sigma clipping of the differences of the line positions as determined in the object and in the sky spectrum is performed. - A uniform function is fit to the resisual line position differences. - The sky spectrum and the sky cube are correspondingly shifted. - The scaling factor that is applied to the sky emission lines in order to remove them from the object spectrum is computed.
+- To properly compute the shift between object and sky only wavelengths corresponding to vibrational or rotational transitions are considered.
+This removes the effect from improper spectrum features. - The pixel shift between the sky and the object spectra is computed by cross correlating the two spectra and the sky spectrum and the sky cube are correspondingly shifted. - It is computed the mean of the sky spectrum intensity.
+If the mean is negative the spectrum is flipped. - Too low sky intensities are flagged. - Line picks are identified. - A Gaussian fit centered at each line pick is performed to compute the line wavelength position of the object and the sky lines, the line object and sky intensity and its associated error.
+Only lines of width greater than skycor-line_hw are considered. - A kappa sigma clipping of the differences of the line positions as determined in the object and in the sky spectrum is performed. - A uniform function is fit to the resisual line position differences.